 I’m Janey B, baby boomer and dreamer extraordinaire.
 Clinical social worker and writer.
 Chronicler of the mad, the bad, and the totally unbelievable.
 Devout believer in the concept that there’s a dance in the old dame yet…

 Writer of fanciful novels of the not-yet-old having bizarre and wild adventures (Jane of the Jungle, and soon-to-come sequel, The Battle For A**hole Flats).
 Believer in the impossible, the magical, the tragic, and the uplifting; not necessarily in that order.
-Also soon to be published: Deadly Disdain, a non-fiction record and commentary of my life as a social worker, which proves all of the foregoing.
+Also soon to be published: The Burden of Our Brothers, a non-fiction record and commentary of my life as a social worker, which proves all of the foregoing.
 (Some previewers say the stories in this book are not believable.
 As a colleague once said to me, "You couldn't make this sh*t up.")

 My latest pastime is an all out war on aging.
 What gripes me about getting old is that it takes too long.